 With some investigation, I may also be able to help assess the potential buyer’s background and goals for purchasing a property, which may assist you in negotiating a competitive price.
 For example, a buyer who has already sold his/her home and needs to move within a certain time frame may be willing to compromise on price if they can negotiate a date that coincides with the completion of their home sale.

 This is the optimal position to be in as a seller – receiving multiple offers at the same time for your property.
 Although this is the optimal position, the process must be handled with skill and precision to achieve the highest sale price possible.

 In high-demand, low-inventory areas, you may find yourself in a situation where there are several offers for your home.
 Some sellers in high-demand niche markets may also intentionally list their home at a low price hoping to stimulate multiple offers.
-This does not necessarily mean the price will be bid up significantly over the asking price, but it does mean that due diligence will be required on your part and the part of your REALTOR® to ensure you properly assess the strength and limitation of each offer, negotiate strategically to maximize the value you are able to get for your property, and to ensure you are protecting your legal interests in what may be a time-sensitive and complex negotiation process.
+This does not necessarily mean the price will be bid up significantly over the asking price, but it does mean that due diligence will be required to ensure you properly assess the strength and limitation of each offer, negotiate strategically to maximize the value you are able to get for your property, and to ensure you are protecting your legal interests in what may be a time-sensitive and complex negotiation process.

 Now that you’ve mastered this step of the selling process, read about what still lies ahead in the next chapter on Closing the Deal.